 Stop assessing recall and start assessing understanding.
 A practical rubric for MYP teachers using the Thinking Framework to map depth of knowledge across achievement levels 1-8.

 Most MYP rubrics ask teachers to assess "conceptual understanding" at levels 5 to 8.
-Most MYP teachers end up assessing whether students can describe things clearly.
+Most MYP teachers end up assessing whether learners can describe things clearly.
 The gap between those two outcomes is not a marking problem.
 It is a task design problem.

 Key Takeaways